mgherghi/Warez/README.md

 - [Seedr](https://anonym.to/?https://seedr.cc/) + ([mirror](https://anonym.to/?https://streamza.com/)) - Essentially a seedbox you can paste torrents into which returns a streamable direct link.
 - [Streamza](https://anonym.to/?https://streamza.com/)
 - [ZBIgZ](https://anonym.to/?https://www.zbigz.com/) - ZBIGZ anonymous torrent cloud client #1.
+- [Premiumize](https://anonym.to/?https://www.premiumize.me/) - All in One Cloud-Downloading, Download manager and Cloud Storage directly in your browser.

 **[`^        back to top        ^`](#readme)**